BMW X4: Equipment

 Standard equipment consists of bi-LED headlights, an automatic tailgate, 40:20:40 split folding rear seats, and iDrive 6.0.
 Models are offered in xLine, M Sport, and M Sport X trim. xLine trim models feature underbody protection, 19-inch alloy wheels and sports seats, while M Sport models include M Sport styling, and M Sport suspension and brakes.
 M Sport X models include the same features, as well as anthracite headliner and Frozen Grey exterior trim elements.
 The M40i and M40d also gain a rear M Sport Differential—a single-clutch electromechanical rear differential which emulates the behavior of a conventional LSD.
 Optional ConnectedDrive features also enable Apple CarPlay and Amazon Alexa or Google Assistant integration.

 All 20-40 models can be fitted with M Performance Parts.
-These include carbon fibre mirrors.
+These include carbon fiber mirrors.

+In the spring of 2020, the X4 xDrive20d was given a mild hybrid 48 volt system.

+X4 M

+In 2019, BMW introduced the X4 M and X4 M Competition (F98), being the first time an X4 had a M version.
+The X4 M is fitted with a 3.0 L S58 straight-six that produced 473 horsepower with the Competition models producing 503 horsepower.

 Full M models can be fitted with full M specific M Performance Parts.
 These include a splitter, spoiler, sport steering wheel, carbon fibre vents and kidney grilles.